 The level of the Nasdaq Composite Index fluctuates continuously during stock market trading hours.

-There are 2,667 Nasdaq-listed securities as of February 2020, but as mentioned previously, not every type of security is included in the Nasdaq Composite Index.
+There are 3,097 Nasdaq-listed securities as of April 2021, but, as mentioned previously, not every type of security is included in the Nasdaq Composite index.
 For example, the portion of the Nasdaq that consists of exchange-traded funds (ETFs) is not included.

-According to the fact sheet for the Fidelity Nasdaq Composite Index Fund (NASDAQMUTFUND:FNCMX), a mutual fund that tracks the index, there were a total of 2,065 different stocks issued by 2,035 companies in the index as of the end of 2019.
+According to the fact sheet for the Fidelity Nasdaq Composite Index Fund (NASDAQMUTFUND:FNCMX), a mutual fund that tracks the index, there were a total of 2,485 different stocks issued by 2,444 companies in the index as of Dec.
+31, 2020.
 (Some companies have more than one class of stock.)

-The easiest way to invest in the Nasdaq Composite Index is to buy an index fund: a mutual fund or ETF that passively tracks the index.
-An index fund is designed to invest in all of the components of a stock index, in the same weights as they are given in the index itself.
-The idea is that over time, index funds will deliver virtually identical performance (net of fees) as the index they track.
+The easiest way to invest in the Nasdaq Composite Index is to buy an index fund, which is a mutual fund or ETF that passively tracks the index.
+An index fund is designed to invest in all of the components of a stock index and in the same weights as they are given in the index itself.
+The idea is that, over time, index funds will deliver virtually identical performance (net of fees) as the index they track.

 For example, Fidelity offers two investment vehicles that track the Nasdaq Composite.
-On the mutual fund side, the Fidelity Nasdaq Composite Index fund (mentioned above) has a 0.30% expense ratio and no minimum investment.
-Fidelity also offers its Nasdaq Composite Index ETF (NASDAQ:ONEQ), which trades like any other stock and charges a lower expense ratio, at 0.21%.
-Like the mutual fund, there’s no minimum investment required, but it’s worth pointing out that the price of a single share is about $375 as of February 2020, so you’ll need to invest at least that much, or choose a broker that allows you to buy fractional shares of stock.
+On the mutual fund side, the Fidelity Nasdaq Composite Index fund (mentioned above) has a 0.29% net expense ratio and no minimum investment.
+Fidelity also offers its Nasdaq Composite Index ETF (NASDAQ:ONEQ), which trades like any other stock and has a lower expense ratio of 0.21%.
+Like the mutual fund, there’s no minimum investment required, but it’s worth pointing out that the price of a single share is about $525 as of April 2021, so you’ll need to invest at least that much or choose a broker that allows you to buy fractional shares of stock.